COMPUTATIONAL COGNITIVE SCIENCE

 Course program

-Lectures: • Introduction to Computational Cognitive Science: Goals, frameworks (Marr's levels), and key modeling paradigms (Connectionist, Bayesian overview, Symbolic overview). • Computational foundations: Algorithms, probability, and computational thinking. • Connectionist Modeling: Principles, foundational models (Perceptron, MLPs, RNNs, CNNs), and learning algorithms (Backpropagation). • Network Applications in Cognition: Modeling Memory and simulating aspects relevant to neurodegeneration via network dynamics and ablation. • Computational Vision: Problems and models for Object Recognition and Categorization, including Neural Network approaches. • Computational Language: Problems, statistical models (N-grams), and vector-space/Neural Network approaches (Embeddings, RNNs). • Linking computational models to empirical data and cognitive neuroscience; current research frontiers.
-Labs: • Foundational R Skills: Environment setup, programming constructs, data handling, and visualization. • Implementing Neural Networks in R: Building, training, and using foundational models (Perceptron, MLPs) with libraries like keras. • Network Modeling of Memory & Neurodegeneration in R: Building simple memory networks and simulating network ablation/damage to explore functional impacts. • Using Experiment Builder Software: Learning and applying tools (OpenSesame/PsychoPy) to design cognitive experiments for Perception and Language research. • Computational Analysis & Modeling in R (Applications): Applying computational techniques to analyze data and explore models (categorization, CNNs, N-grams, Embeddings, RNNs) related to Perception and Language. • Integrating learned techniques for analysis or modeling projects.
+Lectures: .
+Introduction to Computational Cognitive Science: Goals, frameworks (Marr's levels), and key modeling paradigms (Connectionist, Bayesian overview, Symbolic overview). · Computational foundations: Algorithms, probability, and computational thinking. · Connectionist Modelling: Principles, foundational models (Perceptron, MLPs, RNNs, CNNs), and learning algorithms (Backpropagation). · Decision-Making Models: Random Walk/Drift Diffusion Models (DDM) and their application to behavioural data. · Computational Vision: Problems and models for Object Recognition and Categorization, including Neural Network approaches. · Computational Language: Problems, statistical models (N-grams), and vector-space/Neural Network approaches (Embeddings, RNNs). · Linking computational models to empirical data and cognitive neuroscience; current research frontiers.
+Labs: .
+Foundational R Skills: Environment setup, programming constructs, data handling, and visualization. · DDM Simulation and Analysis in R: Simulating the drift diffusion model and using Logistic Regression for categorisation data. · Implementing Neural Networks in R: Building, training, and using foundational models (Perceptron, MLPs) with libraries like keras. · Using Experiment Builder Software: Learning and applying tools (OpenSesame/PsychoPy) to design cognitive experiments for Perception and Language research. · Computational Analysis & Modelling in R (Applications): Applying computational techniques to analyse data and explore models (categorisation, CNNs, N-grams, Embeddings, RNNs) related to Perception and Language. · Integrating learned techniques for analysis or modelling projects.

 Prerequisites

-Students with a three-year degree in Psychology or equivalent according to the international regulation can attend this class.
-Basic knowledge in computer programming, general psychology, statistics and psychophysiology are essential to fully follow the lessons, even if, we will try to accommodate differences in starting levels as much as possible.
+Students with a three-year degree in Psychology or an equivalent qualification, as recognised by international regulations, are eligible to attend this class.
+Basic knowledge in computer programming, general psychology, statistics, and psychophysiology is essential to fully follow the lessons, even if we will try to accommodate differences in starting levels as much as possible.

 Books